 - Continue Watching: If you recently left off in the middle of a movie or TV episode, you can quickly resume from where you were.

-- Recently Added: The Recently Added areas let you see what content was added for different media types and provides quick access to it.
+- Recently Added: The Recently Added areas let you see what content was added for different media types and provides quick access to that content.
 You can see recent additions for movies, music, photos, home videos, or television.
 Television content will even be intelligently stacked for you so that if you add an entire season of content, you’ll just get a single “season” entry displayed rather than a dozen individual episode entries.

 Customizing the Home Screen